top of page

 OTHER WORKS

-I have organised/curated smaller exhibitions, brand activations and/or installations in London, Manchester, Miami and New York City.
-I have collaborated with different companies such as Decentraland, Boson Protocol, Manchester's Finest, LIFE, and The Graph.
-You can find a little glimpse of some of them in the images below, and find some more info by clicking on them.
+I have organised and curated exhibitions, brand activations, and installations across London, Manchester, Miami, and New York City.
+My work has included collaborations with organisations such as Decentraland, Boson Protocol, Manchester’s Finest, LIFE, and The Graph.
+A selection of these projects is showcased in the images below, with additional details available by clicking on them.

 HEEEEY THEEEREEEE!